IBM/terratorch/docs/tutorials/the_yaml_config.md

 # The YAML configuration file: an overview

-If you are using the command-line interface (CLI) to run jobs using TerraTorch, so you must became familiar with YAML, the format used to configure all the workflow inside the toolkit.
-Writing a YAML file is very similar to coding, although you are not direclty handling the classes and others structures defined inside a codebase, you need to know how they work, their input argments and their position inside the pipeline.
+If you are using the command-line interface (CLI) to run jobs using TerraTorch, so you must became familiar with YAML, the format used to configure all the workflow within the toolkit.
+Writing a YAML file is very similar to coding, because even if you are not direclty handling the classes and others structures defined inside a codebase, you need to know how they work, their input argments and their position in the pipeline.
 In this way, we could call it a "low-code" task.
-The YAML file
-expected by TerraTorch is almost closed format, since there are a few fixed fields that must be filled with determined sets of classes, which makes easier for new users to get a pre-existing YAML file and adapt it to their own purposes.
+The YAML file used for TerraTorch has an almost closed format, since there are a few fixed fields that must be filled with limited sets of classes, which makes easier for new users to get a pre-existing YAML file and adapt it to their own purposes.

-In the next sections, we describe each field of a YAML file used for Earth Observation models (EO).
+In the next sections, we describe each field of a YAML file used for Earth Observation Foundation Models (EOFM) and try to make it clearer for a new user.
+However, we will not go into detail, since the complementary documentation (Lightning, PyTorh, ...) must fill this gap.
 The example can be downloaded [here](config.yaml){:download="config.yaml"}.

 ## Trainer